bryanjonker-illinois/backstop-site-comparison/README.md

 ## Requirements

 * Two sites that are similar, or one site that you can change in between two runs.
 * NPM installed on your machine.
+See [NPM Install Instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 * Basic knowledge of JSON.
 * (Optional) An IDE like Visual Studio Code.